Christin-paige/codeSphere/README.md

 - 🔄 Middleware to handle session syncing
 - 🧩 Modular dashboard layout with multiple components

----

 ## 🚀 Getting Started
 #### Steps to clone the repo and set up your dev environment are in the [Environment page](https://github.com/Christin-paige/BuiltInPublic/wiki/Environment) of the Wiki.
 ---

-When you click Login in the navbar now, you should be redirected to GitHub to authenticate.
-After which you can verify that a user has been created by visiting the Supabase dashboard at `localhost:54323` in your browser.

-Select "Table Editor" from the left sidebar, choose the auth schema from the dropdown on the Table Editor screen, and select `users` from the list of tables.
-You should see a user has been created with the email you use for GitHub

 ## What's Next